Saintigny

 Saintigny ([sɛ̃tiɲi]) is a commune in the Eure-et-Loir department in northern France.
 It was established on 1 January 2019 by merger of the former communes of Saint-Denis-d'Authou (the seat) and Frétigny.

+Geography

+The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.